|Rewards Rating:||4.9 / 5|

 Cardholders will automatically receive Platinum Elite status with this card.
 This typically requires 50 stays in a calendar year and comes with all sorts of luxury perks, including complimentary room upgrades based on availability.
 Platinum Elite members also enjoy late checkout, complimentary Wi-Fi and more.

 One of the many luxury benefits that comes with the Marriott Bonvoy Brilliant card is Priority Pass Select membership.
 This perk grants access to more than 1,200 airport lounges, restaurants and Minute Suites around the world.
 Plus, cardholders are allowed two complimentary guests anytime they visit a lounge – an added benefit for those who travel with family.

-Additionally, Brilliant cardholders receive a $100 property credit for any stay of two nights or longer at St. Regis or Ritz-Carlton properties.
-Like the yearly hotel credit, this perk covers incidental purchases.
-But as an added bonus, this credit can be used multiple times per year on any qualifying stay.
+Bonvoy Brilliant cardholders receive up to a $100 property credit for any stay of two nights or longer at St. Regis or Ritz-Carlton properties.
+This perk covers incidental purchases and can be used multiple times per year on any qualifying stay.

 On top of generous travel credits and lounge access, the Marriott Brilliant card comes with plenty of additional perks that make it a valuable choice for frequent travelers.

 - Global Entry/TSA Precheck credit – When you pay for your Global Entry or TSA Precheck application fee with your card, you can be credited up to $100 to cover the cost.